CaptainCrowbar/unicorn-lib/unicorn/file.md

 To make it possible to deal with this situation, this module uses the `NativeString` type from the [`unicorn/core`](core.html) module, which is `string` on Unix systems and `wstring` on Windows.
-Most of the functions in this module come in `U8string` and `NativeString` versions; on Windows these are separate overloads, while on Unix `U8string` and `NativeString` are really the same type (`std::string`), and only one version of each function is needed.
+Most of the functions in this module come in `Ustring` and `NativeString` versions; on Windows these are separate overloads, while on Unix `Ustring` and `NativeString` are really the same type (`std::string`), and only one version of each function is needed.

 Functions that take a `NativeString` can operate on, and may return, file names with invalid encoding.
-If the `U8string` function is a separate overload, it will convert invalid Unicode names using the usual character replacement rule, which may result in unexpected behaviour if there are any files on your system with non-Unicode names.
+If the `Ustring` function is a separate overload, it will convert invalid Unicode names using the usual character replacement rule, which may result in unexpected behaviour if there are any files on your system with non-Unicode names.

-In short, use the `NativeString` versions of the functions here if you need reliable handling of all filenames, including those containing invalid Unicode; use the `U8string` versions if you expect all the files you deal with to have valid Unicode names, and you don't mind if non-Unicode names are slightly mangled.
+In short, use the `NativeString` versions of the functions here if you need reliable handling of all filenames, including those containing invalid Unicode; use the `Ustring` versions if you expect all the files you deal with to have valid Unicode names, and you don't mind if non-Unicode names are slightly mangled.